 So much plastic waste finds its way into our oceans that it is estimated that over a million marine animals die each year as a result of accidental plastic ingestion.
 While the environmental consequences of disposable water bottles should be enough to convince us to invest in reusable water bottles and a home water filter, there are other advantages to ditching plastic water bottles.
 If you want to have some environmentally-friendly bottled water, just reach out to Crystal Beverage – My Own Water for more information.

-While the environmental impact of plastic bottles receives the majority of the attention, there are several other reasons to switch to reusable water bottles.
-Here are a few more reasons to go reusable, including some lesser-known risks associated with drinking bottled water.
+While the environmental impact of plastic bottles receives the majority of the attention, there are several other reasons to switch to steel water bottles.
+Here are a few more reasons to go steel, including some lesser-known risks associated with drinking bottled water.